Edward F. Gilman and Dennis G. Watson2

 No pests or diseases of major concern.

-This document is ENH-758, one of a series of the Environmental Horticulture, Florida Cooperative Extension Service, Institute of Food and Agricultural Sciences, University of Florida.
+This document is ENH-758, one of a series of the Environmental Horticulture Department, UF/IFAS Extension.
 Original publication date November 1993.
-Revised February 2013.
-Visit the EDIS website at http://edis.ifas.ufl.edu.
+Revised February 2013 and December 2018.
+Visit the EDIS website at https://edis.ifas.ufl.edu for the currently supported version of this publication.